-President Franklin D. Roosevelt signed the National Firearms Act of 1934 to address concerns in American society after Prohibition.
-In the 1920s and at the beginning of the 1930s, there was an increase of organized crime in American neighborhoods due to Prohibition gangsters.
-In 1934, President Roosevelt signed the first National Firearms Act to combat the increase of crime and violence that plagued American society.
+President Franklin D. Roosevelt signed the National Firearms Act of 1934 to address concerns in American society during the time of Prohibition.
+In the 1920s and at the beginning of the 1930s, there was an increase of organized crime in American neighborhoods due to Prohibition gangsters.23 In 1934, President Roosevelt passed the first National Firearms Act to combat the increase of crime and violence that plagued American society.24

 An amended version of the National Firearms Act was passed in 1968.
-It is more commonly referred to as the Gun Control Act.
+It is more commonly referred to as the

+Gun Control Act.
 Like Roosevelt, who signed the National Firearms Act in 1934 as a reaction to violence, President Lyndon B. Johnson advocated for the Gun Control Act of 1968 as a response to increasing volatility in American society during the 1960s.
-Upon signing the legislation, Johnson stated, "All of our people who are deeply concerned in this country about law and order should hail this day."25 Like the Republican Party today, which has adopted law and order as one of its platforms, the Democratic Party of the 1960s was deeply concerned about the recklessness of society, especially given the contentious social movements and unprecedented political assassinations of the 1960s and 1970s.
-The shootings included the 1963 assassination of John F. Kennedy, the 1968 murder of Martin Luther King Jr, and the murder of Senator Robert F. Kennedy that same year.
-President Johnson responded to the fears of public violence, assassinations, and instability by signing the Gun Control Act of 1968.28
+Upon signing the legislation, Johnson stated, "All of our people who are deeply concerned in this country about law and order should hail this day."25 Like the Republican Party today, which has adopted law and order as one of its platforms, the Democratic Party of the 1960s was deeply concerned about the recklessness of society, especially given the contentious social movements and unprecedented political assassinations of the 1960s and 1970s.26 The shootings included the 1963 assassination of John F. Kennedy, the 1968 murder of Martin Luther King Jr, and the murder of Senator Robert F. Kennedy that same year.27 President Johnson responded to the fears of public violence, assassinations, and unpredictability with the amended version of the 1934 National Firearms Act: the Gun Control Act of 1968.28

 As seen from the above two cases, 20th century American politicians generally passed gun regulation laws as a response to increased crime and violence.
 Why are contemporary U.S. politicians not reacting to perhaps the biggest violent issue of American society today?
-American schools' unsafe reputation is continuing to grow as firearms victimize students at an alarming rate.
-The U.S. child firearm mortality rate doubled from 2013 to 2021.
-Today, firearms contribute to the deaths of more children than any other injury or illness.
+American schools' unsafe reputation is continuing to grow as firearms victimize students at an alarming rate.29 The U.S. child firearm mortality rate doubled from 2013 to 2021.30 Today, firearms contribute to the deaths of more children than any other injury or illness.
 It is time for the polarization and Culture Wars that are plaguing American Congress to be put aside in order to enact commonsense gun regulation.